Secured VS Unsecured Business Loans: Which Is Better For Your Business?

 Lenders can advertise a loan as unsecured as long as they don’t require collateral for you to qualify.
 The catch is that your personal assets and savings are on the line if your business can’t muster up payments.
 Know that if you’re the owner of a sole proprietorship or general partnership, you are already personally responsible for repaying all business debts.

 These are some types of lenders that offer unsecured loans that can be used to finance a business:

 - Online lines of credit

-- Personal lenders
+- Personal lenders for business

 - Credit cards